isomerpages/cpib-corp/_careers/Corrupt Practices Investigation Officer (CPIO).md

 <h4><strong>What awaits you after you join?</strong></h4>
 <p><strong><em>Training and Peer Support Network</em></strong>
 </p>
-<p>You will start your CPIO journey with our 5-month Corruption Practices
+<p>You will start your journey with our Corrupt Practices Investigation Officer
-Investigation Course which will equip you with the relevant knowledge and skills to perform your duties.</p>
+(CPIO) Programme.
+This training, which comprises a hybrid of residential and non-residential components, will equip you with the relevant knowledge and skills to perform your duties.</p>
 <p>In this course, you will learn the principles of corruption and criminal
 investigations, law and investigation processes, search and seizure, interview and interrogation techniques.
 In addition, you will be introduced to digital